YeungJonathan/Handy-AutoDeploy/README.md

 # Handy-AutoDeploy
 This repo includes several handy autodeploy scripts and systemd files using terraform and ansible.

 This repo aims on deploying on the Vultr server.
 If you want to use GCP or AWS, please change the top part of the config.tf file.
+I have also included a third party terraform provider for Vultr as terraform doesn't support Vultr

 When trying to autodeploy a server, please clone the repo and change the following things in the files: